ThinkInvis/RoR2-TILER2/ModMeta/README.md

 **7.4.2**

-- Improved performance of ItemWards.
+- Greatly improved performance of ItemWard and FakeInventory by introducing component caching.

 **7.4.1**